• Privacy and Disclosure Policy

 One thing we do is to set aside some money all year long that is just for Christmas.
 It helps to have some extra saved up that you can then budget for seasonal spending.
 If not, then look over your finances and determine how much you can reasonably afford to spend at Christmas.

-Start your budget with how much you want to give (such as to the Lottie Moon Christmas offering) first, then budget the remainder.
+Start your budget with how much you want to give in offerings first, then budget the remainder.

 Make a Christmas list of those you want to buy a gift for and an amount you will spend on each one.
 Remember that the idea is to give something that will be a blessing to another, so don’t get caught up in the commercialism of the season or out-giving someone else.
 You can give small, inexpensive gifts that mean a lot.